Dynatrace/perform-2022-hotday/performanceEngineering-as-a-Self-Service-main/content/01_Prep/index.md

 <img src="../../assets/images/autonomous-cloud.png" width="500"/>

-Optionally you can also find the ip address to the KIAB homepage by loggining into your EC2 instance.
+Optionally, you can also find the ip address, to the KIAB homepage, by loggining into your EC2 instance.

-Run the following from the command prompt.
+Then run the following from the command prompt.

 ```bash
 less +F /tmp/install.log
 ```

-Get the URL for KIAB.
+Get the URL for KIAB from the log output.

 <img src="../../assets/images/KIAB_info.png" width="500"/>